SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-9-1-problems-for-champions/five-special-letters/five-special-letters.md

 ![](/assets/chapter-9-images/03.Five-special-letters-02.png)

+### Transforming Combinations into Words

-Now that we have all 5-digit combinations, we must find a way to "turn" the five digits into a word with the letters from 'a' to 'e'.
+Now that we have all 5-digit combinations, we must find a way to "turn" the five digits into a word with the letters from '`a`' to '`e`'.
 One of the ways to do that is to **predefine a simple string that contains the letters** that we have

 ![](/assets/chapter-9-images/03.Five-special-letters-03.png)